 Frequently Asked Questions

-What makes Bandra-Worli Sea Link special?
+What makes Bandra-Worli Sea Link unique?

-In one way or another, the sea link is unique to the country because it appears number four in the list of the longest bridges in India.
+In one way or another, the sea link is unique to the country because it appears as number four in the list of the longest bridges in India.
 In addition, this is a cable-stayed bridge that has pre-stressed concrete-steel ramps on both sides.

 Can anyone ride their bikes on the Bandra-Worli Sea link?